A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Homology Theories for Hypergraphs

 We refer the reader to \cite{bressan_embedded_2019} for many theoretical results on embedded homology including a Mayer-Vietoris sequence and a persistence formulation.
-To serve these results they prove that embedded homology is a functor (although they do not use that word) from $\Hyp$ to $\Ab$ in their Proposition 3.7.
-The authors also provide some special cases of $\hom{emb}{\bullet}$ when $\H$ is acyclic \cite{berge1984hypergraphs} and when $\H$ has one hyperedge that all other hyperedges are subsets of (i.e., if $\Delta(\H)$ is a single simplex and all of its subsimplices).
-Bressan et al.~also introduced some hypernetwork measures based on embedded homology for use in analyzing hypergraphs constructed from real-world data.
+In \cite[Proposition 3.7]{bressan_embedded_2019} Bressan, et al. essentially prove that embedded homology is a functor from $\Hyp$ to $\Ab$.
+The authors also provide some special cases of $\hom{emb}{\bullet}$ when $\H$ is acyclic (using the notion of acyclicity defined in \cite{berge1984hypergraphs}) and when $\H$ has one hyperedge that all other hyperedges are subsets of (i.e., if $\Delta(\H)$ is a single simplex and all of its subsimplices).
+Bressan et al. also introduced multiple measures for hypernetworks (from which hypergraph models are derived) that rely on embedded homology.
+These measures are aimed at analyzing the structure and features of hypergraphs derived from real-world data.
+They enable one to quantify such features as the interconnectedness of the vertices, the degree of differentiation or stratification within the hypernetwork, and the correlation between two functions defined on the vertices.

-We return to our running example hypergraph from Figure \ref{fig:rest_bary_ex} to show an example of embedded homology.
-To simplify, we use the notation $\langle X \rangle$ to be the group generated by the set $X$.
+\begin{example}[Figure \ref{fig:rest_bary_ex} running example] We return to our running example hypergraph from Figure \ref{fig:rest_bary_ex}(a) to show an example of embedded homology.
 In this example we have